ThymeChrystal/ctf-writeups/GeneralNotes/printf.md

 Now we don't even need the program to tell us where the pointer is on the stack.
 We can just try everything!

 We have extra information, too.
-We know that 'Position 15' in those code contains a pointer to the stack, so we now know where the stack sits in memory.
-This could be useful for other exploits (not covered here).
+We know that 'Position 15' in the code contains a pointer to the stack, so we now know where the stack sits in memory.
+This could be useful for other exploits (including techniques not covered here).

 We can even print out a string that doesn't appear on the stack, only the heap:
 ```c